Tornado outbreak sequence of May 2003: May 10

 As the warm front over the central U.S. developed further, additional storms initiated over northern Missouri by 11 UTC (6:00 a.m.
 CDT).
 These storms organized into a mesoscale convective system and tracked east towards central Illinois along and north of the warm front, later developing a mesoscale convective vortex.
 Isolated supercells later developed in the morning over central Illinois and western Indiana, aided by strong winds in the mid-levels of the troposphere and strong wind shear in the lower-levels of the troposphere.
-Eight tornadoes touched down in Illinois and Indiana between 12–17 UTC (7 a.m.–12 p.m.
+Eight tornadoes touched down in Illinois and Indiana between 12 and 17 UTC (7 a.m.–12 p.m.
 CDT); the strongest of these tornadoes was rated F1.
 The complex of storms also enhanced the advection of warm air downrange farther east, bolstering the development of thunderstorms farther east by destabilizing the local air mass.
 This favorable environment for rising air continued to spread east in tandem with a shortwave trough tracking across the Ohio Valley, extending conducive conditions for thunderstorm development eastward to Virginia and North Carolina in the early afternoon.
 An F3 tornado tracked 25 mi across Mason and Lewis counties in Kentucky from 20:45–21:25 UTC (4:45–5:25 p.m.
 EDT); this was Kentucky's only tornado that day.
 Clusters of supercells developed and persisted over the Ohio Valley and over Virginia and North Carolina through the afternoon and evening, leading the SPC to issue three tornado watches.

-Farther west, an outflow boundary remained between St. Louis, Missouri and east-central Kansas in the wake of the thunderstorms earlier in the morning, serving as a potential region for rapid thunderstorm development.
+Farther west, an outflow boundary remained between St. Louis, Missouri, and east-central Kansas in the wake of the thunderstorms earlier in the morning, serving as a potential region for rapid thunderstorm development.
 An atmospheric sounding taken over Oklahoma City at 12 UTC (7 a.m.
 CDT) indicated that a robust capping inversion was in place over the region, though satellite imagery and radar data also indicated that storms were beginning to develop vertically by around 14:17 UTC (9:17 a.m.
 CDT).
 At 16:30 UTC (11:30 a.m.
 CDT), the SPC expanded the High Risk region to include a wider swath from northeastern Oklahoma to Ohio as confidence increased in an afternoon and overnight tornado outbreak with strong to violent tornadoes materializing.
 As the area of low pressure over the central U.S. intensified, the air mass over eastern Kansas and western Missouri rapidly destabilized at around 17 UTC (12 p.m.
 CDT).